 Other small scale complementary uses will be supported within allocated sites provided there is no conflict with the spatial strategy of the plan or the achievement of the specified housing and employment provision.
-Developments including provision for both housing and employment land will be required to service the Mixed use developments will be required to service employment land along with the associated phases of the housing development.
+Developments including provision for both housing and employment land will be required to service the employment land along with the associated phases of the housing development.
 This means that the road, water, gas and electricity infrastructure will need to be considered for the whole site.